Handling Water-Damage Claims

-Your insurance company will pay your additional living expenses (ALE) if you must temporarily move from your home while repairs are made.
+Your insurance company might pay your additional living expenses (ALE) if you have to move from your home while repairs are made.
 ALE includes temporary housing, food, and other essentials.

-Ask your insurance company if your policy includes ALE.
-If it does, you may be able to get an advance ALE payment to help you move.
-Most policies pay 10 to 20 percent of the amount of the dwelling coverage on your house for ALE.
+Ask your agent or insurance company if your policy includes ALE.
+If it does, you might be able to get an advance payment to help you move.
+Most policies pay up to 10 to 20 percent of the amount of the dwelling coverage on your house for ALE.

-Your insurance company will only pay for additional living expenses up to your policy’s ALE dollar limits.
-Because repairs on your home can sometimes take months, you should monitor your expenses carefully to ensure that you have enough ALE to cover the entire time you will be out of your home.
-If you reach your policy’s ALE dollar limits before your home is fully repaired, you will have to pay the rest of the expenses out of your own pocket.
+Your insurance company will only pay for additional living expenses up to your policy's ALE dollar limits.
+Because repairs on your home can sometimes take months, monitor your expenses carefully to make sure you have enough ALE to cover the entire time you’ll be out of your home.
+If you reach your policy's ALE dollar limits before your home is fully repaired, you’ll have to pay the rest of the expenses out of your own pocket.

 Mold can start growing within a day or two after a water leak.
 Stop the flow of water and dry materials as soon as possible to reduce the chances that mold will grow.
 Move anything that got wet out of your house to keep more mold from growing.

-If you’re not sure whether you have coverage for mold remediation, ask your agent or the company.
-Visit the Office of Public Insurance Counsel (OPIC) website at www.opic.state.tx.us to find mold coverage information for most policies.
+If you're not sure whether you have coverage for mold remediation, ask your agent or the company.
+Visit the OPIC website to find mold coverage information for most policies.

 Any professional who removes mold from homes must be licensed by the Texas Department of State Health Services (DSHS).
 Property owners may clean up mold on their own property without a license.

 Mold assessors and remediators must meet certain qualifications, have required training, and pass a state exam before receiving their licenses.
-You can learn whether a company or person is licensed by calling DSHS or visiting its website
+You can learn whether a company or person is licensed by calling DSHS at 512-834-6600.

 Certification Required for Certain Types of Claims